Ruby-Devs/Ruby-Devs.github.io/TERMS_OF_SERVICE.md

 If you have built, adapted or remixed our services, the credits also must note that your new work is different than our main services.

 We are not responsible for any violation of these rules, however we will request your content to be changed if it doesn't follow these terms.
-Any or all malware hosted within extensions are not our responsibility either.
+We are not responsible for the mishandling of our services by users, such as the manual inclusion of malware within one of our extensions, however we will request your content to be deleted if it doesn't follow these terms either.